wisniewskikr/chrisblog-it-java-springboot/others/threads/fe-springboot-be-springboot-threads-virtual-executorservice/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to use **Java Virtual Threads** configured as **Spring property** for chain of applications (services).
+The goal of this project is to present how to use **Java Virtual Threads** with plain Java **ExecutorService** for chain of applications (services).
 Tool Hey **simulates 30 threads** at the same time.
 Server Tomcat for Front-End application is **restricted to only 10 threads** but Front-End application uses Virtual Threads.
 Back-End application **works 3 seconds per call**.
 So **expected result of this example is 3 seconds** instead of 9 seconds for applications without Virtual Threads.

 This chain of services consists of following applications:
 * **Back-End**: an application created in **Java** programming language with usage **Spring Boot** framework